 Try it with other sites too — wikipedia.org, your own project, whatever you like.
 Some sites take longer to load than others, so if a capture hangs, bump the timeout value in the code.

-Step 4: calling the Node script from PHP
+Call the screenshot script from PHP

 The script works from the terminal.
 Now we need PHP to call it.
 The idea is simple: PHP runs our Node script through shell_exec() like any other console command, then picks up the resulting PNG from disk.